Elections in Illinois: Election system

-Elections in Illinois are directly administered by 109 election authorities.
-Seven municipalities each have an election commission as the local election authority only within that municipality.
-Outside of those, the county clerk is the local election authority in 100 counties, and 2 counties have a separate election commission.
+As of 2026, elections in Illinois are directly administered by 109 election authorities.
+Six municipalities (Chicago, Rockford, Bloomington, Galesburg, Danville, and East St. Louis) each have an election commission as the local election authority only within that municipality.
+Outside of those, the county clerk is the local election authority in 101 counties and Peoria County has a separate election commission.
 The local election authority's tasks include taking voter registration, selecting the polling places, ordering the ballots, training the election judges, overseeing the election itself, and supervising the vote count.

 The State Board of Elections (SBE) performs certain statewide election functions.
 Among its functions are providing uniform instructions, forms, and other material to the election authorities; adopting rules consistent with the other election law in Illinois; and approving the voting machines allowed for use by election authorities in Illinois.
 The SBE is also the election authority for accepting candidate petitions and nominations for certain state and national offices and for modifications to the Constitution of Illinois and other statewide referendums.